|ABOUT THE U.M.A.|

 More formally known as the Annual Anthropomorphic Literature and Arts Award, the Ursa Major Award is presented annually for excellence in the furry arts.
 It is intended as Anthropomorphic (a.k.a.
 Furry) Fandom's equivalent of the Hugo Award ® presented by the World Science Fiction Society, mystery fandom's Anthony Award, horror fandom's Bram Stoker Award, and so forth.
 Anyone may nominate and vote for candidates for the Awards.
 These Awards are decided by the fans, not by a committee.

-Nominations for the 2013 Ursa Major Awards have closed!.
+Voting for the 2013 Ursa Major Awards has opened!.

 To be eligible, a work must have been released during the calendar year 2013, and must include a non-human being given human attributes (anthropomorphic), which can be mental and/or physical; and must receive more than one nomination.